 The skyline is now dominated by high-rise glass skyscrapers and is a sugar rush of shopping malls, street vendors and Malaysians on the go.
-Of course, the city has still retained its own charm and there are the colonial neighbourhoods, quaint suburbs and one of the biggest China towns outside of China.
+Of course, the city has still retained its own charm and you’ll still find Kuala Lumpur’s colonial neighbourhoods, quaint suburban areas, and one of the biggest China towns outside of China.

 Best Things To Do in Kuala Lumpur

 If you only have a short time in KL then we recommend the following Kuala Lumpur itinerary for a handy microcosm of Malaysia;

 - Sultan Ahmed Building – Moorish style former British HQ

 Your Malaysian odyssey may well well either start or end at KL as this is where the major airport is.
 It is definitely worth hanging out for a few days.
 However, the city can get a bit intense and the real magic of Malaysia is found outside of the capital.

 Borneo is my go-to image of all things exotic, lush & untouched and the island is covered in some of the most enchanting, green forests on earth.

 Straddling both hemispheres, Borneo is actually the 3rd largest island on earth and is currently divided between Malaysia, Indonesia and the Kingdom of Brunei.
 Malaysian Borneo is home to Orang-utans, Malaysian Gorillas and some incredibly unusual animal species the likes of which are found nowhere else on earth.